Beastea3/bas-doc-site/tutorials/make_attestation.md

 - **`refUID`** - An attestation that this particular attestation is referencing, if any.
 - **`data`** - The ABI encoded data associated with the attestation.

-## Example OnChain Attestation Record
+## Example: On-Chain Attestation Record

 Users can clearly view the structure of an on-chain attestation on [BASCAN](https://www.bascan.com).
 ![attestation_detail](../figures/attestation_detail.png)

-## Example OffChain Attestation Record
+## Example: OffChain Attestation Record

 Here's an off-chain attestation record.
 Unlike the on-chain record, this attestation is public, and the server is unaware of it.
 Users can share the attestation URL with others to decode the data or publish it to GreenField.
 Once published or pinned to GreenField, the status icon will switch to "public.”